iyke395/Superstore-Sales-Analysis/README.md

 State => State of residence of the Customer.

-Postal Code => Postal Code of every Customer.
+Postal Code => Postal Code of every Customer

 Region => Region where the Customer belong.